Tactical wargame

 Tactical wargames are a type of wargame that models military conflict at a tactical level, i.e. units range from individual vehicles and squads to platoons or companies.
 These units are rated based on types and ranges of individual weaponry.
-The first tactical wargames were played as miniatures, extended to board games, and they are now also enjoyed as video games.
+The first tactical wargames were played as miniatures, extended to board games, and they are now also played as video games.

 The games are designed so that a knowledge of military tactics will facilitate good gameplay.
 Tactical wargames offer more of a challenge to the designer, as fewer variables or characteristics inherent in the units being simulated are directly quantifiable.
 Modern commercial board wargaming avoided tactical subjects for many years, but since initial attempts at the subject appeared, it has remained a favourite topic among wargamers.
 Perhaps the most successful board wargaming system ever designed, Advanced Squad Leader, is set at the tactical level.

 Miniatures-based wargames

 Tactical wargame rules have appeared for every period of human history and even into the future.
 The first true "miniatures" games may have developed in antiquity, though Kriegsspiel, a command study invented in 18th century Prussia, is generally accepted as the first true miniatures game.
 Commercially available miniatures, however, only became popular at the start of the 20th century.